Frankie Lymon's Tombstone Blues 4: The Reunions

 With lawyers involved and court proceedings on the horizon, the failure to have a written agreement between Emira Lymon and Ronnie and the UGHA involving the benefit, the construction of Frankie Lymon’s tombstone, and the placing of it on his grave would loom large in the future.

 In the meantime, the reunited Teenagers had begun playing regularly.
-Now a quartet with Jimmy Merchant singing the bass parts, the group had name value because of their hits; and with Pearl McKinnon singing lead, if you closed your eyes you would swear that Frankie Lymon himself was fronting the group.
+Now a quartet with Jimmy Merchant singing the bass parts, the group had name value because of their hits.
+"With Pearl McKinnon singing lead, if you closed your eyes, you would swear that Frankie Lymon himself was fronting the group," Joel Warshaw said.
+Watch the reunited Teenagers with Pearl McKinnon perform "Why Do Fools Fall In Love" in Atlantic City in1981. https://www.youtube.com/watch?v=ZuX0ESY2K7M

 “As time went on, the tours expanded to the Midwest and the South.
 The big doo wop booking agencies were Ernie Martinelli at Martinelli Attractions and Arnie Kay at Mars Talent, and I booked the Teenagers mostly through them.
 I would often drive them around and they would somehow get into fights, but I had patience and I understood that managing a group is difficult for anyone,” Warshaw said.